-An executive sought coaching to prepare for her promotion to VP of her division.
+An executive sought coaching to prepare for her promotion to COO of her division.
 Having always served as “second in command,” she wanted to make sure others viewed her as mature, decisive, and prepared to lead in her new role.
-As well, she wanted to bring effective ideas to strategy meetings to contribute at the highest level possible.
+As well, she wanted to bring innovative ideas to strategy meetings and contribute those ideas with impact.
 We worked together to identify how to present her ideas effectively in one-on-one and group meetings.
-We also discussed how to connect most effectively with the CEO and CFO of the company.
+We also discussed how she could connect most effectively with the CEO and CFO of the company.
 She succeeded in her new role.

 Coaching for Performance:

-A valued longtime director had high turnover in his department over a two-year period.
+A valued longtime Chief Marketing Officer had high turnover in his department over a two-year period.
 Those who left complained that he treated some staff members noticeably better than others, and this was negatively impacting morale in the division.
-We worked together to identify the key areas where his style could be deployed more consistently and developed action steps to enhance performance in that area.
-The result was a more consistent style that took individual needs into account.
+We worked together to identify the key areas where his style could be more effective and developed action steps to enhance his positive impact on others.
+The result was a more consistent style and positive approach that took others’ needs into account.
 He developed better followership and he achieved more continuity on his team.

-The American Management Association’s 2008 study on coaching effectiveness reports that coaching works best when the coaching is developmental (instead of punitive); the coachee has some choice in selecting the coach; goals are clear; and an agreed-upon timeline is used (as opposed to an open-ended process).
+Studies have consistently shown that coaching works best when it is developmental (instead of punitive), the coachee has some choice in selecting the coach, goals are clear, and an agreed-upon timeline is used (as opposed to an open-ended process).